robobenjie/posetree/README.md

 # posetree

 `posetree` is an object-oriented, thread-safe, programmer-first, Python library for dealing with transforms, poses and frames, designed especially for robotics.
-It is unique in that Poses know their parent frame and it's relationship to other frames which allows for powerful operations with simple code.
+It is unique in that Poses know their parent frame and its relationship to other frames which allows for powerful operations with simple code.

 ## Installation